 But the original is far superior, the power of Cherie Currie’s 16-year-old voice and the band’s overall teenage attitude creates a hard-rocking punk-influenced anthem that became their signature track.
 It would go on to define how Joan Jett would present herself musically to the world just 5 years later, with a bang!

 1. I Love Rock ‘n’ Roll (1981 – I Love Rock ‘n Roll)

-Probably the most well known of all Joan Jett songs, the song was actually originally recorded by the British group The Arrows in 1975.
+Probably the most well-known of all Joan Jett songs, and a staple in karaoke bars, the song was actually originally recorded by the British group The Arrows in 1975.
 When touring in England with the Runaways, Jett heard the song and wanted to record it.
 The other members weren’t so interested and passed it up, what a mistake that turned out to be.

 After recording a version in 1979 with Paul Cook and Steve Jones of the Sex Pistols, Jett recorded the chart-topping version in 1981 with her group the Blackhearts.
 The track reached No. 1 on the Billboard Hot 100 where it spent seven weeks, becoming one of the biggest singles of 1982.

 We hope you’ve enjoyed our 10 best Joan Jett songs list.